 - If the EPF withdrawal amount is more than Rs.50,000.
 Earlier the limit was Rs.30,000

 The government introduces the new Provident Fund (PF) withdrawal rules.
 They are;

-The exception to new rule
+The exception to the new rule

 Female employees are given exemption who is resigning from the services for getting married or due to childbirth or pregnancy.
 So, they can withdraw the whole EPF Balance.

-- PF Membership and employment
+PF Membership and employment

 The membership as an employee would not withdraw the full PF balance till the age of retirement.

-If you have any queries regarding this post kindly drop down your queries on the comment section below.
+If you have any queries regarding this post, kindly drop your queries in the comment section below.